-'Bed wetting wasn't an issue for me at St Ninian's, 17 18 but it was for some other boys.
-The night watchman, who , would come round and put his hand in 19 we called each of the beds to see if they were wet.
-He knew I 20 21 wasn't a bed wetter, there was no need for him to check mine but he did it anyway.
-I always tried to sleep as 22 23 close to the wall as possible and leave most of the 24 mattress clear.
-That was so he could easily feel that I hadn't wet the bed without touching me.
-25
+17 'Bed wetting wasn't an issue for me at St Ninian's, but it was for some other boys.
+The night watchman, who 18 we called IIO , would come round and put his hand in 19 20 each of the beds to see if they were wet.
+He knew I 21 wasn't a bed wetter, there was no need for him to check 22 mine but he did it anyway.
+I always tried to sleep as close to the wall as possible and leave most of the 23 mattress clear.
+That was so he could easily feel that 24 25 I hadn't wet the bed without touching me.

-1 If NO found a wet bed he would pull the boy out and make him take off his wet pyjamas, he'd make the 2 boy stand naked with his nose against the wall.
-I don't 3 even think the boys were taken to get cleaned up.
-4 5 Sometimes the boys would be taken into the priests quarters and I can only imagine what happened in there.
-6 7 I didn't have any social work visits while I was in 8 St Ninian's, social work only started visiting me again 9 after I left.
-I was under social work supervision when 10 I was released, so a social worker would come out to the 11 house every so ofter to speak to me and my mum.
-I think I was assigned to a member of staff at St Ninian's, like 12 13 you would be assigned to a personal office in prison.
-14 I seem to remember having three monthly or quarterly reviews, but I would get a report and sit down with one 15 of the monks.
-He would talk about how I'd been behaving 16 and whether I was doing what I was told.
-I must have 17 18 started being good at some point, otherwise they wouldn't have given me home leave.
+If IIO 1 found a wet bed he would pull the boy 2 out and make him take off his wet pyjamas, he'd make the 3 boy stand naked with his nose against the wall.
+I don't 4 even think the boys were taken to get cleaned up.
+5 Sometimes the boys would be taken into the priests 6 quarters and I can only imagine what happened in there.
+7 I didn't have any social work visits while I was in 8 St Ninian's, social work only started visiting me again after I left.
+I was under social work supervision when 9 10 I was released, so a social worker would come out to the 11 house every so ofter to speak to me and my mum.
+I think 12 I was assigned to a member of staff at St Ninian's, like you would be assigned to a personal office in prison.
+13 14 I seem to remember having three monthly or quarterly 15 reviews, but I would get a report and sit down with one of the monks.
+He would talk about how I'd been behaving 16 17 and whether I was doing what I was told.
+I must have started being good at some point, otherwise they 18 wouldn't have given me home leave.
 19 20 The monk would ask me how I felt and we'd talk about punishments.
-If I said that I didn't think a punishment was fair or I didn't do what they thought I did he would just say I wouldn't have been punished if I didn't do something wrong.
-They always stuck up for their own.
-My mum came to visit me while I was at St Ninian's,

-1 she usually came with my aunt because my aunty drove.
-2 My mum was poor so she didn't have money to jump on trains or buses.
+If I said that I didn't think a punishment she usually came with my aunt because my aunty drove.
+1 2 My mum was poor so she didn't have money to jump on trains or buses.
 My mum sometimes brought my younger 3 sister and other aunty along too.
 When they visited we 4 5 could walk about the grounds or go to the dining room to have a cup of tea.
 Whenever people came to visit the 6 7 staff made everything look hunky-dory.
-My mum knew the 8 place because my older brother had actually been in 9 St Ninian's before me.
-He stayed there for three years 10 for breaking a window and stealing a packet of biscuits.
+My mum knew the 8 place because my older brother had actually been in St Ninian's before me.
+He stayed there for three years 9 10 for breaking a window and stealing a packet of biscuits.